How to use the command 'nx' (with examples)

 Explanation:

-• project: the name of the project to build.
+• project: This is the name or identifier of the specific project you intend to build within your workspace.

 Example output: